rdrgmnzs/pulp_centos_errata_import/README.md

 - I offer no garantees that this script will work for you.
   It is offered as is!
-- I have no previews experience with perl, so this script will probably look horrific to anyone familiar with the language.
+- I have no previous experience with perl, so this script will probably look horrific to anyone familiar with the language.